-Flat hooked G-spot dildo heads, like on the LELO Ella and Picobong Moka, knead the front wall of the vagina, past the pubic bone.
+Flat hooked G-spot dildo heads, like the LELO Ella and Picobong Moka, knead the front wall of the vagina, past the pubic bone.
 For many people with vaginas, this is where they can most easily access their G-spot and internal clitoris.
 However, this design focuses its stimulation too far past my pubic bone to work for me.

 The Chrystalino Champ also kneads the front wall of the vagina, but its rounded profile offers more “oomph” where flat hooked toys usually miss.
 It also pulls on the urethral sponge with every out-stroke.
-Further, even if you like flat hooked toys, this dildo is still worth a try because it actually kneads more surface area.
+Further, even if you like flat hooked toys, this dildo is still worth a try because it kneads more surface area.

 And because it’s bulbous, it’s more intuitive than some more gently tapered G-spot toys.
 For example, I enjoy the Je Joue Uma for G-spot stimulation, especially with the vibrations on.
 However, my vagina tends to suck the vibrator in so that the narrowest part of its neck rests at the tightest portion, where the pubic bone protrudes more.

 Targeting other erogenous zones

-There are so many ways to use the Chrystalino Champ, with its ability to target other internal erogenous zones.
-This includes my cervical fornices and my perineal sponge (PS-spot).
-The design can be especially helpful for someone just exploring their vagina (though it has potential for prostate stimulation too).
+There are so many ways to use the Chrystalino Champ, with its ability to focus on different internal erogenous zones.
+These areas include my cervical fornices and my perineal sponge (PS-spot).
+The design can be especially helpful for someone just exploring their vagina (though it has the potential for prostate stimulation too).

 The 7″ total length makes it long enough to stimulate the areas around my cervix.
 The Champ’s bulbous but tapered profile makes cervix stimulation both easy and comfortable.
 Combined with the slick surface and rigid material, the Champ is my go-to if I want cervix stimulation and nothing